sddevelopment-be/penguin-pragmatic-patterns/src/README.md

 ## Outline

-A learning and development repository, aimed to share knowledge with other technical professionals.
+A learning and development knowledge base, aimed to share knowledge with other technical professionals.
 The docs section of this repository is somewhat of a "personal wiki".
 It contains knowledge and information that has been collected from various sources, and is extended with some personal interpretations and experiences of the author.

 ## Purpose